-A safeguarding complaint that meets the above criteria must be reported to Andrew Ottey the Deputy Director of Student Life and/or HR Senior Business Partner Chris Burleigh ("case manager") immediately.
+A safeguarding complaint that meets the above criteria must be reported to Andrew Ottey the Deputy Director of Student Life and/or HR Senior Business Partner Zena Johnson-Cawdron ("case manager") immediately and a staff allegation form completed.
 If the complaint involves the Deputy Director of Student Life or HR Senior Business Partner, then the Principal, Bill Jones, must be informed.
 For all allegations the campus/department Principal will be informed by the Deputy Director of Student Life or HR senior Business Partner.

-Where the Deputy Director of Student Life determines that a safeguarding allegation does not meet the harm threshold in line with the criteria above they will refer the matter to be managed in line with paragraphs by a designated manager with appropriate safeguarding training.
+Where the Deputy Director of Student Life determines that a safeguarding allegation does not meet the harm threshold in line with the criteria above they will refer the matter to be managed in line with the paragraphs below on lower level concerns by a designated manager with appropriate safeguarding training.
 It is important to carefully consider who in college is best placed to manage concerns that do not meet the harm threshold and ensure appropriate action is taken given the sensitive and confidential nature of the information relating to staff over time.